The Devil Wears Prada (film): Casting

-Once the screenplay was completed, the filmmakers and Fox focused on getting Meryl Streep to play Miranda; Carla Hacken recalled she was seen as so perfect for the part that no one had discussed any alternatives (although McKenna recalls writing provisional dialogue should the producers have had to settle for another actress).
-However, another source has claimed that Michelle Pfeiffer, Glenn Close, and Catherine Zeta-Jones were also considered for the part.
+Finerman revealed Streep was almost passed over for the role because some people thought "she has never been funny a day in her life."
+Another source has claimed that Michelle Pfeiffer, Glenn Close, and Catherine Zeta-Jones had also been considered for the part.
 Weisberger, who initially could not imagine Streep playing the part, recalled that after seeing her on set it was "crystal clear" that she was perfect for the role.
 Her casting helped offset some of the difficulties Wintour's resistance to the film had created.

 The news that Streep would meet with Frankel was celebrated at Fox.
 But while Streep, for her part, knew the film could be very successful, she felt the pay she was being offered for playing Miranda was "slightly, if not insulting, not perhaps reflective of my actual value to the project".
 The producers doubled it to around $4 million, and she signed on, allowing Fox to greenlight the film.
 According to Frankel, Streep saw the film as a chance to "skewer the doyennes of the fashion world".
 She has three daughters and, as an ardent feminist, felt that fashion magazines "twisted the minds of young women around the world and their priorities.
 This was an interesting way to get back at them."
 Also, she said, the film passed the Bechdel test.

 She insisted on the cerulean sweater speech, and the scene where Miranda briefly opens up to Andy, without makeup, about her divorce.
 "I wanted", she explained, "to see that face without its protective glaze, to glimpse the woman in the businesswoman."

 Casting Andy was more difficult.
 Fox wanted a young A-list actress, and felt Rachel McAdams, then coming off successes in Mean Girls and The Notebook, would help the film's commercial prospects.
 McAdams turned down several offers to play Andy, telling the studio she was trying to avoid mainstream Hollywood projects for a while.
-Kirsten Dunst, Natalie Portman, Scarlett Johansson, and Kate Hudson were other actresses considered for the role.
+Kate Hudson was offered the role but declined due to scheduling conflicts with You, Me and Dupree.
+She later stated that she regretted that decision.
+Kirsten Dunst, Natalie Portman and Scarlett Johansson, were other actresses considered for the role.